gudesystems/upload.py/README.md

 # HTTPS / Authentication
-- upload.py is using http to upload config and firmware
+- upload.py is using HTTP to upload config and firmware
 - using HTTPS and user Authetification can be enabled in upload.ini
 - either tweak [httpDefaults] or the appropriate device section like e.g. [192.168.1.11]
   - ssl=1 enabled HTTPS